ActuallyAdequate/Chimaera/core/rules/the-body.md

 #### Many Individual Body Parts vs One Large Limb

-The Mutated may have multiple Body Parts Attached into a single limb or Attached separately to the Body.
+The Mutated may have multiple Body Parts Attached into a single limb or many Body Parts attached separately to the Body.
 Limbs allow efficient use of Actions, enabling multiple Body Parts to Activate in the same Action.
 However, this reduces the amount of Injuries you can take.
 For example, if wings and a poison gland are part of the same limb, you could fly to and poison a creature in a single Action.
 However, if the wings are Severed off so to would the Poison Gland.
 If they're separate, the wings could be Severed and the Poison Gland would remain, but it would take two Actions to Activate both Body Parts.

 #### Order of Body Parts

 When executing Actions with Body Parts you create a description of how the Body Parts achieve the goal you have set.
-This means that the arrangement of which Body Part is Attached to which other and which Body Part is attached to the Body can change how that description is made.
-For example, A creature with Pointy Horns attached to a Slater's Shell.
-When Activating the Slater's Shell they roll toward the enemy and then stab the creature with their horns.
+This means that the arrangement of which Body Part is Attached to which other and which Body Part is attached to the Body can change how that action could be justified.
+For example, A creature with Pointy Horns attached to a Slater's Shell when Activating the Slater's Shell they roll toward the enemy and then stab the creature with their horns.
 However, if instead the Slater's Shell was attached to the Horns, the Player Activates the Horns stabbing the creature, then rolls into a ball with the creature moving both of them.

+[!Keywords]
+> **Body:** The basic set of Body Parts that form the creature
+> **Body Parts:** grant and execute Abilities when Activated
+> **Limb:** A set of Body Parts that are connected to each other (All Body Parts in a limb are Activated on an Action)
+> **Body System:** Groups Body Parts together based on type.
+If the Body System is inhibited then Body Parts of that type cannot be Activated.